Sylvexia/personal_research/10-1 Personal Research.md

 - For symbol name
 	- In C it's the same as function call.
 	- In C++ there's will have name mangling inevitably, since it must support function overloading, namespace, class...
-		- Unless you specify extern "C"
+		- Unless you specify `extern "C"`
 - In Universal number library, it's mainly C++.
-	- There's C wrapper, but it's mostly macro and hard to get the
+	- There's C wrapper, but it's mostly macro generated c function name, and hard to get the es value settings. (nbits and es is preset like (8, 0), (16, 1), (32, 2))
+	- We probably need to implement ourselves, I failed to see a way to modify the macro.
+	- Rough prototype:
+		-
 - For converting the
 - We need to convert